aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/read-barcodes/read-barcodes-with-aspose-barcode-apis/_index.md

 ## **Recognizing Barcode Symbology**
 This section shows the basic settings of BarCodeReader.
 We will specify the Symbology type in the constructor of BarCodeReader class and use the [BarCodeReader.ReadBarCodes()](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcodereader/methods/readbarcodes) method to recognize the barcodes from the image.
 This should be the case if we already know the Symbology Type.
 ### **SymbologyType of a barcode**
-If we specify the Symbology Type in the constructor, the program will know beforehand about the symbology type to be recognized and it will be faster than not passing symbology type in the constructor.
-If we know the types of barcode ahead, recognition will speed up a lot.
+If we specify the Symbology Type in the constructor, the program will know beforehand about the symbology type to be recognized and it will be faster than not passing the symbology type in the constructor.
+If we know the types of barcodes ahead, recognition will speed up a lot.
 The following code snippet shows you how to specify the symbology Type.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageAndOptimizeBarcodeRecognition-RecognizeSpecificBarcodeSymbology-RecognizeSpecificBarcodeSymbology.cs" >}}

 For unknown types of barcodes, either set call Read() method with no arguments or programmatically loop through every Symbology.
 ### **BarCodeReadType**